When we revalidate trainees

 Trainees, like all doctors, need to be revalidated every 5 years after full registration (F2).
 In addition trainees are revalidated again at the point they complete training and become eligible for CCT.

 Dependent on the length of your training programme you may be revalidated twice whilst a trainee.

 In order to make a revalidation submission trainees need to be ‘under notice’.
-This happens automatically once your submission date is within 120 days.
-We can then make a submission at any point within the 120 days ahead of your submission date.
+This happens automatically once your submission date is within 12 months.
+We can then make a submission at any point during this period.

 If we need to change your submission date (we call this ‘bringing forward’) we do this on your behalf and will advise you via email.